tltan86/SimpleDateValidator/README.md

 ## Disclaimer

-This is NOT my work and I do not claim any credit from this.
-I only made minor changes to the original code that enhanced the UX.
+This is NOT my work and I do not claim any credits from this.
+I only made minor changes to the original code that addresses 'backspace' bug.

 Refer to [Changelog](https://github.com/tltan86/SimpleDateValidator/wiki).